cogsec-collaborative/AMITT/counters_index.md

 </tr>
 <tr>
 <td><a href="counters/C00159.md">C00159</a></td>
-<td>Campaign mindset and associated toolbox</td>
+<td>Have a disinformation response plan</td>
-<td>A campaign plan for the gray zone must account for U.S. vulnerabilities and strengths and must take care not to over-rely on any one tool of statecraft or line of effort.
-If the United States is to engage seriously in gray zone competition, it will need to identify and employ a broad spectrum of its national power to deter, compete, and counter (where necessary) other countries’ approaches.
-It is therefore critical that the United States understands its own capabilities, the capabilities of its adversaries, and international standards of conduct to compete in, shrink the size, and ultimately deter use of the gray zone.</td>
+<td>e.g. Create a campaign plan and toolkit for competition short of armed conflict (this used to be called “the grey zone”).
+The campaign plan should account for own vulnerabilities and strengths, and not over-rely on any one tool of statecraft or line of effort.
+It will identify and employ a broad spectrum of national power to deter, compete, and counter (where necessary) other countries’ approaches, and will include understanding of own capabilities, capabilities of disinformation creators, and international standards of conduct to compete in, shrink the size, and ultimately deter use of competition short of armed conflict.</td>
 <td>M007 - metatechnique</td>
 <td>TA01 Strategic Planning</td>
 <td>D3 Disrupt</td>